WeatherXM/weather-bets/london-experiment/README.md

 ## Usage
 1. Clone the repository.

-2. Build the docker image:
+2. Run the experiment:
-` docker build -t runner .`

-3. Spin-up the runner container:
-`docker run -d <image-id>`

-4. Take a look at the logs:
-`docker logs -f <container-id>`
+` docker-compose up`

 ## Development